 Raikkonen ignores Ecclestone's call to ditch Hunt helmet tribute 24 May, 2013 Kimi Raikkonen with James Hunt tribute on his helmet in Monaco Kimi Raikkonen has reportedly been told to remove the depiction of 1976 world champion James Hunt from the top of his special Monaco edition helmet, but the Iceman claims he knows nothing about the order which reportedly emanates from Bernie Ecclestone’s bunker.
 An unabashed fan of the wild, drinking, smoking, womanising British driver, Finn Raikkonen went one step further a year ago in the Principality, wearing the late Hunt’s iconic black helmet livery.
 This year, the Lotus driver’s tribute to Hunt is a stylish picture on the top of his helmet, bearing the words ‘James Hunt, 1976 world champion’.
 And on the back of the helmet, above Raikkonen’s ‘Iceman’ logo, it reads: “Kimi on the Hunt’.
 “I’ve always respected James Hunt” explained Raikkonen.
 “It’s great that his family is launching products to represent one of my favourite eras of Formula 1”.
 But according to reports, including in Speed Week and Turun Sanomat, Formula 1 chief executive Ecclestone has told Raikkonen to either cover the tribute or revert to his original helmet for the rest of the weekend.
 Last year Kimi Raikkonen wore a James Hunt replica helmet during ther Monaco weekend Reportedly, Ecclestone objects either to the positioning of the tribute in full view of the overhead onboard camera, or believes it is an unauthorised advertisement of the forthcoming feature film about Hunt and Niki Lauda’s 1976 title battle (‘Rush’).
 When asked about the reported run-in with Ecclestone, Raikkonen told Speed Week: “I know nothing about it.
 As far as I know, I will wear the helmet all weekend.”
 Meanwhile, when asked about his admission he has “two options” on the table for the 2014 season, Raikkonen clarified that one of them is a return to retirement.
 It had been reported that one of the options for the Lotus driver might be a switch to Red Bull.
 “There is always the option that I will not drive (at all).
 It’s always possible,” the 2007 world champion is quoted by Brazil’s Totalrace.
 Lotus team owner Gerard Lopez agreed that Formula 1 should take that possibility seriously.
 “Knowing Kimi well, outside of the track too, he could just as well announce that he’s stopping altogether,” he said on Thursday.
 “I wouldn’t take any bets whatsoever.”
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.